Xbox plans to "keep Call of Duty on PlayStation" following Activision deal, Phil Spencer says

 Had good calls this week with leaders at Sony.
 I confirmed our intent to honor all existing agreements upon acquisition of Activision Blizzard and our desire to keep Call of Duty on PlayStation.
 Sony is an important part of our industry, and we value our relationship.January 20, 2022

-This is significant to anyone, and particularly PlayStation users, eager to know what Xbox's Activision deal means for exclusivity going forward.
-The deal isn't expected to close until 2023, but it's reasonable to expect at least some future Activision Blizzard titles to have some form of Xbox exclusivity.
+This is significant to anyone, and particularly PlayStation users, eager to learn what Xbox's Activision deal means for exclusivity going forward.
+The deal isn't expected to close until the 2023 fiscal year, which ends in June 2023, but it's reasonable to expect at least some future Activision Blizzard titles to have some form of Xbox exclusivity.
 However, according to Spencer, Call of Duty will remain multiplatform in some form.
-Although, Spencer's assuredly thoughtful use of the word "desire" in reference to Xbox's plans to keep Call of Duty multiplatform does indicate some wiggle room.
+That said, Spencer's assuredly thoughtful use of the word "desire" in reference to Xbox's plans to keep Call of Duty multiplatform does indicate some wiggle room.

 Spencer's tweet is also big news simply for the fact that it's the first confirmation that Xbox and Sony are in active talks regarding the acquisition.
 One would assume as much considering the scale of the deal, but it's fascinating to hear insights straight from the head of Xbox.
-For Sony's part, a spokesperson recently told the WSJ that Sony expects Activision Blizzard games to remain on PlayStation due to "contractual agreements," but now we're hearing essentially the same from Spencer.
+For Sony's part, a spokesperson recently told the Wall Street Journal that Sony expects Activision Blizzard games to remain on PlayStation due to "contractual agreements," and now we're hearing similar claims from Spencer.

-There's still a long road ahead for Microsoft and Activision, as Government approval of the deal is said to be "likely to be long and not guaranteed."
+There's still a long road ahead for Microsoft and Activision, as Government approval of the deal is said to be "likely long and not guaranteed."